kiennd/zcash-infra/README.md

 - Mempool statistics
 - Transaction metrics

-These metrics are visualized in the Zcash dashboard in Grafana, providing a comprehensive view of your node's performance and the network status.
+These metrics are visualized in the Zebra dashboard in Grafana, providing a comprehensive view of your node's performance and the network status.

 ### Automatic Dashboard Provisioning